eterhonh/Database9/README.md

 <img width="378" alt="driverdump" src="https://user-images.githubusercontent.com/61218535/101269310-cd2feb80-373b-11eb-90c5-477e36c1929b.png">

-In the image above, it contains information regarding the driver for the delevery services.
+A shown the image above, it contains information regarding the driver for the delevery services.
 This information includes the Driver ID, Student ID, License Number, Date Hired and the Driver Rating.

 #### Faculty Table

 This is the [Faculty table dump file](SQLdumps/facultydump).
-This table consists of everything specific to employees who are faculty members of the university which includes their IDs(faculty and person), Title, Highest Degree and College of their Degree.
+Below is an image that displays part of the populated faculty table:

 <img width="485" alt="facultydump" src="https://user-images.githubusercontent.com/61218535/101269368-46c7d980-373c-11eb-9dcf-9a9693688187.png">

+As shown by the image above, the table consists of everything specific to employees who are faculty members of the university which includes their IDs(faculty and person), Title, Highest Degree and College of their Degree.

 #### Locations Table